tiepdotme/lisacharlotterost.github.io/_posts/2016-10-19-election-map.md

 tag: thoughts, datavis
 ---

-*I updated that blog post with the rough transcript of the talk I gave the [GeoNYC Meetup](https://www.meetup.com/geonyc/events/235274559/) at the 14th of November, 2016.
+*I updated this blog post with a rough transcript of a talk I gave at the [GeoNYC Meetup](https://www.meetup.com/geonyc/events/235274559/) at the 14th of November, 2016.
 Please note that most of the displayed data are [FiveThirtyEight forecasts](https://projects.fivethirtyeight.com/2016-election-forecast/?ex_cid=2016-forecast) from three weeks before the election, NOT the final election results.*

 Before I start, I want to give a big shout-out to all graphics reporter, visual journalists, data vis designer, news developer and however the call themselves, who have worked on election graphics and maps in the last weeks and months.
 They barely slept, and it was all worth it.
 These people did an amazing, innovative job, and seeing their work made me very happy.
 Thank you to all of you.